fac22/FACTube/README.md

 ### Wireframing & Prototype

 Our wireframes in Figma

 ![](Mobile.jpeg)

 ![](Desktop.png)

 ### Our MVP

-Our MVP has based on the features our user research had identified as the most important 📝
+Our MVP is based on the features our user research had identified as the most important 📝

 It has a home page with a community video library that is sortable by most liked

 ![](cap7.gif)

 a user can search YouTube

 ![](cap2.gif)

 a user can view and update their profile

 ![](cap.gif)

 a user can add a video to their library

 ![](cap5.gif)

 a user can view their added videos in their library

 ![](cap4.gif)

 a user can like a video

 ![](cap6.gif)

 ### Future improvements 🕰